Systems Engineering Laboratories: History

 Systems Engineering Laboratories was founded and incorporated in Fort Lauderdale, Florida in 1959, and were involved in the beginning of the breakout of minicomputers from 16-bit to larger architectures, with a 24-bit model in 1966.

 SEL was purchased by Gould Electronics in 1981 and was operated essentially unchanged as the Gould Computer Systems Division (CSD).
 The parent company was acquired by Nippon Mining in 1988, but as part of the U.S. government approval of the deal, Nippon Mining was required to divest the Gould divisions that did work for the Department of Defense, including the Computer Systems Division.
 Later, in 1989, Encore Computer Corporation (about 250 employees) bought the computer division (about 2500 employees) from Nippon Mining.
 Parts of Encore were sold off over the years, with the last major spin-off being their Storage Products Group, sold to Sun Microsystems in 1997.
 This left the company consisting primarily of their real-time group (the original SEL core) and returned to this business niche after renaming themselves Encore Real Time Computing.
 In 2002, Compro Computer Services, Inc. (a former service competitor, and later service partner) obtained SEL/Gould/Encore real-time technological assets through its acquisition of Encore Real Time Computing, Inc., and continues support of the legacy SelBUS-based product line as far back as the 32/55 and offers an upgrade path using the Legacy Computer Replacement System (LCRS) hardware simulator.
 Compro Computer Services, Inc continue trading as Encore in Europe, COMPRO continues the tradition of long-term product support by offering replacement solutions (e.g., the Legacy Computer Replacement System, or LCRS) that emphasize backward-compatibility coupled with future-proofing.
 Gould (as well as its primary competitors MASSCOMP, Harris Computer Systems and Concurrent Computer Corporation) were driven into the ground by general purpose microprocessor Unix designs such as those by Sun and SGI.

 Computer products

 SEL 800 series

 SEL's first computers the 810 and 840 use all silicon monolithic integrated circuits.
-The 810 has a 16 bit word size while the 840 has a 24 bit word size.
-Core memory for both is in 4096 word increments up to 32,768 words with a 1.75 μsec machine full cycle time.
+The 810 has a 16-bit word size while the 840 has a 24-bit word size.
+Core memory for both is in 4096 word increments up to 32,768 words with a 1.75 microsecond machine full cycle time.
 They featured a complete software package for real-time applications and a FORTRAN package for off-line scientific computation.
 Options included external disk or drum storage and any "standard" peripheral.

 The 810A and 840A are somewhat enhanced versions of the earlier models.

-The 810B has a 750 nanosec full cycle time with an 8K work memory expandable to 32K.
+The 810B has a 750 nanosecond full cycle time with an 8K work memory expandable to 32K.

 The multiprocessing 840MP can be configured for up to three CPUs with 32k 24-bit words each and sharing a 64K core bank.
 It uses the 840A software and peripherals.